-National Pollution Control Day 2019: Objectives and Key Facts
+National Pollution Control Day 2021: History, Significance, Objectives and Key Facts

 Pollution is a major problem that India is not only facing, but the whole world is battling with it.
 It is also known as environmental pollution.
 We can define pollution as the addition of any substance, whether solid, liquid or gas or any form of energy like heat, sound, etc. to the environment.